 The platform is experiencing some issues - we are very sorry about it.
 Our engineers are already working on stabilizing the system.
 If you would like to get live updates on the status please subscribe on our status page here.

 Created on 2019-10-03 12:26:12; Last updated on 2022-01-18 05:00:18

 Whilst Tradeshift’s services can be used globally (with the exception of countries under government embargo or where other legal or local restrictions apply), we only offer compliant e-invoicing proactively on covered countries.
 Any countries not currently covered can potentially be added to the list at an additional cost.

-“Inbound (AP) Clearance” means - In countries that have chosen the ‘clearance model’, the tax administration requires each invoice to be reported and authorized electronically by them before or during the trading parties exchange process.
+Clearance means - In countries that have chosen the ‘clearance model’, the tax administration requires each invoice to be reported and authorized electronically by them before or during the trading parties exchange process.

 Note: Regulatory requirements and their interpretation is constantly changing, so although Tradeshift as a software provider, cannot guarantee compliance, Tradeshift is committed to working proactively with our customers, consultants and service providers to evolve our solution on an ongoing basis as local e-invoicing requirements change.

 2 people found this helpful.